ad1v7/PumHa/README.rst

 PumHa package has been designed keeping the ease of usage in mind.
 All the additional packages required for the code to run can easily installed with `pip`_ (see `How to install`_).
 Since it can be installed as a Python module, it can be easily used as a part of other simulation softwares.

+[sth about how nice it is to have all your simulations in separate output folders]

 [what else?]

 Handling input